libktx/ktx/README.md

 Replace `$module` with the name of required **KTX** library. `$ktxVersion` usually matches LibGDX version it was compiled against - although it might end with `-b1` (if it is a beta release) or `-SNAPSHOT` (if you are using the snapshots).
-For example, the first official beta release with the recent group ID was compiled against LibGDX `1.9.6` and its version was `1.9.6-b2`.
+For example, the first official beta release with the current group ID was compiled against LibGDX `1.9.6` and its version was `1.9.6-b2`.
 You can browse through our releases [here](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.github.libktx%22).